CNuge/go-fasta/README.md

 ```
 go-fasta -m ./example_data/filelist.txt -f test_out.fa -summary
 ```
-If for a given file you only wanted a summary, you could do the following:
+If you only wanted a summary of a file you could do the following:
 ```
 go-fasta -m ./example_data/example1.fasta -f ./example_data/example1.fasta -summary
 ```